ethereum/consensus-specs/fork_choice/confirmation-rule.md

 - [**Confirmation Rule**](#confirmation-rule): Given a block and confirmation safety parameters, outputs whether the block is confirmed.
 - [**Confirmation Score**](#confirmation-score): Given a block, outputs the confirmation score for the block, i.e., the maximum possible confirmation safety parameters to deem the block confirmed.

 *Note*: These algorithms use unbounded integer arithmetic in some places.
 The rest of `consensus-specs` uses `uint64` arithmetic exclusively to ensure that results fit into length-limited fields - a property crucial for consensus objects (such as the `BeaconBlockBody`).
 This document describes a local confirmation rule that does not require storing anything in length-limited fields.
-Using unbounded integer arithmetic here prevents possible overflowing issues.
+Using unbounded integer arithmetic here prevents possible overflowing issues for the spec tests generated using this Python specification (or when executing these specifications directly).

 ## Confirmation Rule